barbeau/gpstest/README.md

 ## Building the project

 You can open and build this project using [Android Studio](https://developer.android.com/studio).
-For more details, see our [Build documentation](BUILD.MD).
+For more details, see the [Build documentation](BUILD.MD).

 ## Contributing

-We welcome contributions to the project!
-Please see our [Contributing Guide](.github/CONTRIBUTING.md) for details, including Code Style Guidelines and Template.
+I welcome contributions to the project!
+Please see the [Contributing Guide](.github/CONTRIBUTING.md) for details, including Code Style Guidelines and Template.

 Don't know where to start?
 Take a look at the issues marked with the [your-first-pr](https://github.com/barbeau/gpstest/labels/your-first-pr) label and comment to let me know if you're interested in working on it.

 ### Translations

 Want to improve existing translations, or add a new translation?
-See our [Translations](/TRANSLATIONS.md) documentation.
+See the [Translations](/TRANSLATIONS.md) documentation.

-### Trusted by industry experts
+## Trusted by industry experts

 Notable appearances of GPSTest: